 The Company is aware of the importance of environmentally clean and safe operations.The Company's policy requires conduct of operations in such a manner so as to ensuresafety of all concerned compliances environmental regulations and preservation ofnatural resources at the Plant.

 27. REPORTING OF FRAUDS

-27. MATERIAL CHANGES AND COMMITMENTS
+28. INFORMATION ON MATERIAL CHANGES AND COMMITMENTS

-Except as disclosed elsewhere in this Report and its Annexures no material changes andcommitments which could affect the Company's financial position have occurred betweenthe end of the financial year of the Company to which theFinancial Statement relate and on the date of this Report.
+There are no material changes or commitments affecting the financial position of theCompany which have occurred at the end of financial year of the Company to which theFinancial Statement relate and on the date of this Report.

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under section 134(3)(m) of the Companies Act 2013 readwith Rule 8 (3) of the Companies (Accounts) Rules 2014 is as follows:

-(i) The steps taken or impact on conservation of energy:
+i.
+The steps taken or impact on conservation of energy:

 The Company has made concrete efforts for enhancement in the capacity utilization costcompetitiveness and quality through systematic process monitoring and adherence totechnological norms by:

-Installation of energy efficient LED Lights in all stores.
+Installation of energy efficient LED Lights in all stores

-I nstallation of Energy Management System in all stores.
+Installation of Energy Management System in all stores

-Reducing power consumption in cooling towers.
+Reducing power consumption in cooling towers

-Replacement of inefficient motor.
+Replacement of inefficient motor

-Technical up-gradation and modernization of various machines.
+Technical up-gradation and modernization of various machines

 Replacement of old plant and machinery with modernization of existing machinery

-(ii) The Steps taken by the Company for utilising alternate sources of energy:
+ii.
+The Steps taken by the Company for utilising alternate sources of energy:

 1. All the Store Unit maintenance head and store managers were made aware about energyconsumption of their store as per the connected load.
-Based on the connected load andoperating hours budgeted energy consumption is given to each stores and practice oftaking daily logs and cross-checking the daily consumption with the budgeted units isadopted.
+Based on the connected load andoperating hours budgeted energy consumption is given to each stores and practice oftaking daily logs and crosschecking the daily consumption with the budgeted units isadopted.
 This helps in curbing the unwanted consumption motivate users to take all thepossible measures to save the energy and helps in pointing out the discrepancies in theenergy consumption pattern and corrective action to eliminate the discrepancies.

 2. Controlled the energy consumption of HVAC system by optimizing the temperatureinside the stores (24C).
 This drive is the major contributor for the energy conservationfor the stores.

 3. Optimized lighting consumption by strictly controlling the operating hours as perthe usage pattern.
-Color coding is followed for distinguishing the different lighting andusing LED Lights in the all stores (emergency show window signages floor lightingindirect lighting) switches; so that energy usage can be optimized.
+Color coding is followed for distinguishing the different lighting andusing LED Lights in all the stores (emergency show window signages floor lightingindirect lighting) switches; so that energy usage can be optimized.

 4. Eliminated the unwanted light consumption and restricted usage of the lightingduring day work.